supermanboss/-Node-Full-Stack-Challenge/README.md

 ## Challenge
 This test focuses on building a simple full stack web application via Express (Backend) and Vuejs (Frontend).

+Feel free to use any existing UI component library you are familiar with in this project.

 ## Requirements
 Please find the symbols.json file in this repo.
 Download the symbols.json to your local computer as this will be your sample server data file.
 Write a simple web application that allows any user to get, add, update and delete symbol.